 IPv4 has five classes of IP addresses: A, B, C, D, and E.

-However, only IP addresses from class A, B, and C can host actually useful IP addresses.
+However, only IP addresses from classes A, B, and C can host actually useful IP addresses.

 This is because:

-Class D is reserved for multicasting and class E for experimental purpose.
+Class D is reserved for multicasting and class E for experimental purposes.